-Public debates took place in Germany, in Hamburg, between the 1st and 4th July.
+Public debate took place in Germany, in Hamburg, between the 1st and 4th July.
 The hybrid format of public discussions was elaborated in advance (keynote speeches, panel discussions, and practical working groups’ sessions).
 The inspiring dialogues have been conducted in an inclusive way with the involvement of vulnerable groups’ representatives.

 Bramfelder Kulturladen in Hamburg was a host of the first public debate in partnership with organizations from Germany, Spain, Sweden, Netherlands, Lithuania, and Estonia, that provided the event with all necessary facilities and spaces for engaging dialogues.
 Participants had a chance to enrich their knowledge about local, regional, and EU practices regarding the inclusion of vulnerable groups into society through culture, education, art, and policy practices.
 Participants of the first public debates have been visiting NGOs in Hamburg, such as Bramfelder Kulturladen and Interkulturelles Migranten Integrations Center.